Daz4ever/grillber/README.md

 WSGI
 Stripe API

-Challenges and Solutions
+##Challenges and Solutions

 1. Prioritizing functionality vs styling
 During the planning stage of the build, we identified baseline features, some of which potentially needed styling as part of testing for functionality.
-Initially our main page was heavily styled via a free html/css template, which provided a structure for testing initial features.
-We experienced a loss of efficiency by simultaneously trying to implement additional styling alongside new features.
+Initially we added a blank online template, which provided a structure for testing initial features.
+We experienced a loss of efficiency by simultaneously trying to navigate the massive amounts of code in the blank template while implementing new styling and features.
 For example, we had envisioned a one-page app but as we added a more robust reservation system, customer account portal, and owner portal, it became clear that separate pages were needed.
 Front-end features such as smooth scrolling were not applicable to subsequent pages and a separate layout scheme had to be developed accordingly.

 Ultimately, we had two solutions:  First we utilized the Scrum methodology to our advantage, as much of the small step planning that we had originally accounted for translated well into working efficiently through the hiccups of modifying the massive template styling files.
 A small piece of functionality or back end work would be implemented (i.e. the reservation portal html file, and corresponding route in python), and then the front end team could work to style that smaller step, and incorporate it into the larger styling template.
 Secondly, for the feature pages, a secondary layout.html file was created from which all of the added feature pages could extend.
 This helped to drastically reduce the need to sort through the thousands of lines of CSS in the template, and allowed for more directed, efficient styling of those pages, as they were developed.